Documentation

 Scattered focus — Just capture whatever happens, no structure needed

-Evening - 5-minute brain dump, review rollup to see you actually DID get things done
+Evening — 5-minute brain dump, review rollup to see what you actually accomplished

-Result: Even on chaotic days, you've captured what happened.
+Result: Even on hectic days, you have captured what happened.
 The AI processes it into a coherent story.

 Pro Tips